 Analysis of labor markets and related institutional and policy issues.
 Discrimination, unemployment, unions and collective bargaining, wage differentials, compensation, training and education.
 Emphasizes critical analysis of observed data using economic methods and techniques.
-(Scheduled every third semester.)

 ECON 372 Comparative Economic Systems

 A survey of contemporary economic systems from around the world.
 Emphasizes not only industrialized Western economies, but also Asian and Latin American economies, among others.
 Particular attention is given to economies in transition.